xrdocs/design/_blogs/2017-07-31-the-future-of-highly-available-networks.md

 Instead of buying time with NSF and Graceful Restart, IOS XR also supports Non-Stop-Routing (NSR).
 With NSR, all the protocol state required to maintain peering state is precisely synchronized across the active and standby RPs.
 When the active fails over, the standby can immediately take over the peering sessions.
 Because the failure is handled internally, it is hidden from the outside world.
 In practice, NSR is a very complex, resource-intensive operation that doesn’t always result in the perfect state synchronization that is required.
 And precisely because NSR “hides” the failure of the RP from neighbors, troubleshooting can be very difficult if something goes wrong.

 Building on NSF and NSR, Cisco tackled the specific problem of planned outages by developing an upgrade process called In Service Software Upgrades (ISSU).
 ISSU is a complex process that coordinates the standard RP failover with various other mechanisms to ensure that the line card stops forwarding for only as much time as it takes to re-program the hardware.
 Under ideal conditions, the outage is less than 10 seconds.
 However, in real networks, conditions are almost never ideal.
-Like NSR, ISSU has proven difficult to achieve in practice for the entire industry.
+Like NSR, ISSU has proven difficult to achieve in practice _for the entire industry_.
 Even when an in-service upgrade is possible, the operational overhead of understanding and troubleshooting ISSU’s many stages and caveats often outweighs the value of keeping the node in service during the upgrade.

 #### The Complexity Problem

 In __Normal Accidents__, Charles Perrow introduced the now widely-accept idea that systems with interactive complexity and tight coupling are at higher risk for accidents and outages.
 It simply isn’t possible for engineers to imagine, anticipate, plan for and prevent every possible interaction in the system.
 Moreover, system designers have learned the hard way that, in practice, using redundancy to compensate for local failures often has the effect of increasing complexity which, in turn, causes the outage you were trying to avoid!
-Given that a router with two-way active-standby redundancy is a complex, tightly coupled system, it is perhaps inevitable that successfully and reliably executing NSR and ISSU at service provider speeds and scale has proven challenging for the entire industry.
+Given that a router with two-way active-standby redundancy is a complex, tightly coupled system, it is perhaps inevitable that successfully and reliably executing NSR and ISSU at service provider speeds and scale has proven challenging industry-wide.

 ## New Heuristics